 The induction hob incorporates a cooling fan.
-This cooling fan is active when either the grill or ovens are on.
-Under certain conditions, the cooling fan may remain active when the grill or ovens are switched off.
+This cooling fan is active when either the grill or the oven(s) are on.
+Under certain conditions, the cooling fan may remain active when the grill or oven(s) are switched off.
 This is normal and the fan will switch off automatically.